glortho/http-proxy-test/README.md

 1. `nvm use 0.12.7`
 2. `node index.js`

+Outputs lots of FOO|.

 #### Does not work on Node 4.1.2

 1. `nvm use 4.1.2`
 2. `node index.js`

+Shows "New connection" but no FOO|.

 But works if you bypass proxy

 1. Edit index.js, change flag `useProxy` to `false`

+Lots of FOO| again.